garyburge/yii-MultidomainClientScript/README.md

 ------
 - `enableMultidomainAssets` - whether to use subdomains for ClientScript assets.
 Default is `true`
 - `assetsSubdomain` - subdomain name (e.g. `http://assets.example.com`).
 Default is `'assets'`
+- `subdomainsToRemove` - array of subdomain names to strip from request url before prepending `'assetsSubdomain'` (e.g. array('admin','api')).
+Default is false, or no subdomains.
 - `indexedAssetsSubdomain` - whether to use indexed subdomains for registered script files basing on their `'position'` param.
 Default is `false`

 Examples